 Doctors and nurses must be prepared to identify placental abruptions before they cause injury to the baby or the mother.
 Most negligence surrounding placental abruptions are for failure to timely diagnose the emergency.
 In particular, doctors must recognize the risk factors and perform careful evaluations to ensure that there is no unseen bleeding.
 Emergency room doctors and primary care physicians who care for women following motor vehicle accidents and other abdominal traumas should be aware of the warning signs.

 Health care providers may also fail to properly react to a known placental abruption.
-This is a medical emergency that sometimes requires an immediate cesarean section to protect the baby’s health and save his life.
+This is a medical emergency that sometimes requires an immediate cesarean section to protect the baby’s health and save its life.
 The mother’s life is also at risk during placental abruption.
 The sudden and extreme blood loss can cause death, cardiac failure, or kidney (renal) failure.

 Contact Us for a Free Case Evaluation

-If your pregnancy was complicated by a placental abruption and your child suffered a birth injury because of that abruption, contact our Ohio placental abruption lawyers at (440) 252-4399, or send us an online message for a free consultation.
+If your pregnancy was complicated by a placental abruption and your child suffered a birth injury because of that abruption, contact our Cleveland placental abruption lawyers at (440) 252-4399, or send us an online message for a free consultation.